Site Overlay

 The Centers for Medicare & Medicaid Services (CMS) enforces HIPAA Administrative Simplification Requirements on behalf of Health and Human Services (HHS).
 The CMS enforcement activities include investigating complaints about potential noncompliance.
 Anyone can file a complaint against a HIPAA-covered entity.
 Overview of ASETT The Administrative Simplification Enforcement and Testing Tool (ASETT) is a free online tool operated by the CMS National Standards Group (NSG).
 One of the tool’s key capabilities is allowing users to file a complaint alleging that a HIPAA-covered entity, directly or through a business associate acting on its behalf, is noncompliant with Administrative Simplification requirements related toLearn MoreHow to File a HIPAA Complaint

-Suspension and Debarment Frequently Asked Questions
+SAM Suspension and Debarment FAQs

-States must only notify the Health and Human Services (HHS) Office of Inspector General (OIG) when they exclude or terminate an individual or entity based on Federal law.
-States are not required to notify the OIG (nor should they) of actions based on State laws because if the sanction fails to meet the criteria for a federal exclusion, the exclusion would not be posted on the LEIE.
-Without a separate State sanction list, providers could not determine whether a person or entity had been excluded or terminated.
-Also, even if the OIG disagrees with a State action based on federal grounds,Learn MoreWhy States Maintain Separate Medicaid Exclusion Lists
+Why do States have an Exclusion List?
+States are required to notify the Health and Human Services (HHS) Office of Inspector General (OIG) only when they exclude or terminate an individual or entity based on federal law.
+States are not required to notify the OIG (nor should they) of actions based on state laws because if the sanction fails to meet the criteria for a federal exclusion, the exclusion will not be posted on the LEIE.
+It can take several months for the OIG to process the State-reported sanction and determine if the OIG will also impose a federal exclusion based onLearn MoreState Exclusion List FAQs